cesarderio/reading-notes/401-reading-notes/class-02.md

 * everyone's work is in the branch history

-What is the difference between Continuos Delivery and Continuous Deployment?
+What is the difference between Continuous Delivery and Continuous Deployment?

 * Continuous Delivery is Developing to release at any time, Continuous Deployment is an extension of CD to deploy new features.